 Benefits and Perks

-A large number of survey participants participate in a 401(k) program.
-Most employees can count on health insurance, and most respondents have dental coverage as a benefit.
+A large number of survey participants save up for retirement through a 401(k) plan.
+Health insurance is part of the package for a large number of respondents, and for most respondents, dental coverage is too.
 Quad/Graphics Inc folks also make good use of life insurance, gym membership, a casual working environment, a stock purchase plan, and 401(a).